On P^1-stabilization in unstable motivic homotopy theory: Preliminaries on unstable and stable motivic homotopy theory

-\begin{proof} For any strictly $\aone$-invariant sheaf, F. Morel constructed ``canonical" or ``Bass--Tate" transfers on $\mathbf{M}_{-2}$ (see \cite[p.
-99]{MField} or \cite[\S 2.1.8]{BachmannConservativity}).
-If these ``canonical transfers" give rise to framed transfers, then the result is the conclusion of \cite[Corollary 4.9]{BachmannConservativity}.
-If $k$ has characteristic $0$, the condition that Morel's canonical transfers on $2$-fold contractions give rise to framed transfers was established by \cite[Theorem 5.19]{BachmannYakerson}; if $k$ has positive characteristic, then the same statement follows from \cite[Theorem 6.1.5(iii,iv)]{FeldMWCycle}.
-The second statement is simply \cite[Theorem 4.6]{BachmannConservativity} in light of the observations just made. \end{proof}
+\begin{proof} We first prove the claims about $\epsilon(k)$.
+For any strictly $\aone$-invariant sheaf, F. Morel constructed ``canonical" or ``Bass--Tate" transfers on $\mathbf{M}_{-1}$ (see \cite[p.
+99]{MField} or \cite[\S 2.1.8]{BachmannConservativity}) and, consequently, on $\mathbf{M}_{-i}$ for any $i$.
+If the ``canonical transfers" on $\mathbf{M}_{-i}$ give rise to framed transfers, then (1) is the conclusion of \cite[Corollary 4.9]{BachmannConservativity}.
+If $k$ has characteristic $0$, the condition that Morel's canonical transfers on $2$-fold contractions give rise to framed transfers was established by \cite[Theorem 5.19]{BachmannYakerson}; if $k$ has positive characteristic, then the same statement follows from \cite[Theorem 6.1.5(iii,iv)]{FeldGenFramedTransfers}.
+The second statement is simply \cite[Theorem 4.6]{BachmannConservativity} in light of the observations just made.

+To prove the results about $\epsilon'(k)$, the only thing we need to prove is that if $\mathbf{M}$ is strictly $\A^1$-invariant and $e$-periodic, then the canonical transfers on $\mathbf{M}_{-1}$ extend to framed transfers.
+By \cite[Theorem 6.1.5(i,iii)]{FeldGenFramedTransfers}, this follows from Corollary \ref{cor:morel-improvement} below. \end{proof}

+We are referring to the following unpublished result of Morel. \begin{theorem}[Morel] Let $k$ be a field and $l/k$ a finite separable extension of $k$.
+Then the canonical map is a bijection. \end{theorem}

+\begin{cor} Suppose $k$ is a perfect field of exponential characteristic $e$.
+If $\mathbf{M}$ is a strictly $\A^1$-invariant sheaf over $k$ that is $e$-periodic, then the canonical transfers on ${\mathbf M}_{-1}$ are well-defined. \end{cor} \begin{proof} Let us recall the issue.
+Let $L/K$ be a finite extension of finitely generated fields over $k$.
+Suppose $x \in L$ is a generator of $L/K$.
+The composite